-The highest priority for the Panel's resources goes to responding to Code-regulated transactions and Code company schemes.
-An important part of the Panel's effectiveness as a regulator is achieved through the Panel's staff reviewing documents in draft, and giving informal assistance on how to comply with the Code or how to obtain a No-objection Statement from the Panel for a Code company scheme.
-This practice, which began around 2005, together with the Code's bedding in and the respect of practitioners for the Panel, has largely contributed to the reduction in formal hearing processes (see the graph on page 12, below).
+The highest priority for the Panel's resources is responding to Code-regulated transactions and Code company schemes.
+An important part of the Panel's effectiveness as a regulator is achieved through the Panel's staff reviewing documents in draft, and giving informal assistance on how to comply with the Code or obtain a No-objection Statement from the Panel for a Code company scheme.
+This practice, which began around 2005, has contributed to the reduction in formal hearing processes (see the graph on page 12, below).

 The Panel aims for 100% compliance with the Code so that shareholders, especially small shareholders, are protected from unfair practices and all shareholders have a transparent and orderly process under which they make the decisions that lie before them in a Code-regulated transaction.
-The Panel uses two measures for the achievement of this impact: no Code-regulated documents being withdrawn under a section 32 enforcement action, due to non-compliance with the Code, and no acquirer or Code company being required under a section 32 enforcement action to publish new or corrected information to shareholders.8
+The Panel uses two measures for the achievement of this impact: no Code-regulated documents being withdrawn under a section 32 enforcement action, due to non-compliance with the Code, and no acquirer or Code company being required under a section 32 enforcement action to publish new or corrected information to shareholders.9